1023464930/opencv-studying/README.md

 2019.7.11

-installing opencv based on windows & python 3.7.4
+install opencv based on windows & python 3.7.4

 1.build path in system environment variable for python and pip
  #my settings